 One of the most stunning experiences you can have not only in South Africa—but in the world—is to visit Nelson Mandela’s cell on Robben Island, where some of the first words spoken to the anti-apartheid revolutionary were, “This is where you will die.”
 Of course, the eventual Nobel-winning president of the nation didn’t die there, but your tour of the island’s heritage sites—the onetime leper colony’s graveyard, the quarries, the bunkers and the maximum-security prison—will help you understand what a triumph survival really was.

 The two-square-mile Robben Island (Dutch for “seal island”) in Table Bay became a World Heritage Site in 1999 and receives thousands of people from across the globe who want to see where Mandela was imprisoned for 18 years (he served 27 years in total).
 Many of the guides are former prisoners, their own personal stories adding another layer of gravitas and context.

 Crafts of all kinds

-Another can’t miss-stop is Makotis, which offers an array of traditional Shweshwe fabrics and dresses, as well as ready-made Sepedi shirts (the dyed, geometric-patterned cotton fabric is hugely popular in traditional South African clothing design).
+But if you manage a break from the beads’ spell, be sure to check out Makotis for an array of traditional Shweshwe fabrics and dresses, as well as ready-made Sepedi shirts (the dyed, geometric-patterned cotton fabric is hugely popular in traditional South African clothing design).